ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 .. shortanswer:: challenge3-3-IfElse-20Questions

-   After you complete your code on repl, paste in a link to it (click on share) or your code here.
+   After you complete your code on repl, paste in a link to it (click on share) here.

 Summary